jonnii/SpeakEasy/README.md

 	# install the pre-release version
 	install-package SpeakEasy -pre

-SpeakEasy has a dependency on Newtonsoft.Json and Nlog2.
+SpeakEasy has a dependency on Newtonsoft.Json.

 Examples
 --------